apertus-open-source-cinema/axiom-firmware/software/scripts/README.md

 ## zynq_info.sh
 display all kinds of analog values from the Zynq (temperatures, etc.)

+## rectest.sh
+is a script used to initialize the experimental 4k raw mode

 ## Further documentation
 Have a look at the [wiki](https://wiki.apertus.org/index.php/AXIOM_Beta/Manual) for more details for some of the scripts.